 Post Traumatic Stress Disorder (PTSD) robs these men and women of their livelihood and puts them on a deserted island.
 We owe it to them to get them off and give them hope.
 Hope of a brighter tomorrow, taking it one day at a time.

-For years men that suffered with PTSD from battle would not seek help for fear of being singled out as having a mental disorder and therefore affecting their chances of promotions or being allowed to continue with their career in the military.
-Prior to Desert Storm, soldiers didn't have the availibility for PTSD diagnosis or treatment that we have today.
+For years soldiers that suffered with PTSD from battle would not seek help for fear of being singled out as having a mental disorder and therefore affecting their chances of promotions or being allowed to continue with their career in the military.
+Prior to Desert Storm, soldiers didn't have the availability for PTSD diagnosis or treatment that we have today.

 Symptoms of PTSD include flashbacks or nightmares, difficulty sleeping, anger or short temper.
 Most will last more than a month and cause impairment in functioning in areas both social or occupational.